-If so, in changing your ways and refusing to hedge about our President, what is the political good news for you personally?
+If so, in changing your ways and refusing to hedge about our President, what is the political good news?

 First understand that truly progressive leftists compose maybe half of Oregon Democrats.
 Yes, they control Salem for now, but 50% of Democrats equals only 20% of the entire voter base.
 This means we don’t need progressives to vote our way next November.

 In any case that 20% segment is never going to be convinced to see things your way.
-They are, literally, incorrigible in their politics.
+They are incorrigible in their politics.
 Why is this good news?
 Because you can ignore them.
 Save your breath.
 It doesn’t matter what they think.
-And know this for sure: because you are a conservative, they are never, ever going to like or respect you, no matter what you say or do.
+And remember this for sure: because you are a conservative, they are never, ever going to like or respect you, no matter what you say or do.

 Use your energy to communicate with the other 80% of voters who are willing to listen, the ones who actually do have open minds.

-And know for sure: in 2019, politics in America is not a friendly debate.
+And know for sure: these days, politics in America is not a friendly debate.
 It’s war.
 Like our progressive foes, let’s act like it.

-So in chatting with me personally, if you’re going to insert even a tiny bit of personal insult toward my President, I will jump to the conclusion that you are a side-stepping never-Trumper and in that moment our communication will be finished.
+So in chatting with me personally, if you’re going to insert even a tiny bit of personal insult toward my President, I will jump to the conclusion that you could be a side-stepping never-Trumper.

 One way or the other, man-up!
 Support our President unequivocally or admit you’re on the other side.
 Here, in this battle of our lifetimes, there is no middle ground.